City problem · Munich

 Stage two: resequence the deck.
 Slide one names the US design partner, the US ARR figure however modest, and the US TAM.
 Slide two is the market problem with named US comparables.
 Slide three is the named US peer set inside the round dynamics.
 Technology depth moves to slide five or six.
 Founding team and IP move to the appendix or the technical-deep-dive deck.
 The first three slides carry the market evidence the US investor scores on.

-This work fits inside a Market Entry Sprint (six to ten weeks, one fundraise, one US category), a Cross-Border Build (three to six months, full US investor and commercial rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for deeptech groups with multiple US-facing programmes).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one fundraise, one US category), a Cross-Border Marketing Build (three to six months, full US investor and commercial rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for deeptech groups with multiple US-facing programmes).
+Pricing is discussed privately after GMA knows the work needed.

 Before rebuild (EU deeptech narrative)After rebuild (US deeptech narrative)